Screenshot_102.3696.jpg

 The SCIENCE

-Since 2016 Deep has undergone rigorous research led by Prof. Isabela Granic, co-director of the Games for Emotional and Mental Health Lab, and Dr. Joanneke Weerdmeester.
-The research team have explored the efficacy of Deep as a tool for anxiety regulation in youth.
-This research has resulted in various published papers.
+Between 2016 and 2021 Deep has undergone rigorous research led by Prof. Isabela Granic, co-director of the GEMH Lab, and Dr. Joanneke Weerdmeester.
+The focus of this research was to explore the efficacy of Deep as a tool for anxiety regulation in youth.
+This research has resulted in various published papers (see below) and a doctoral dissertation.
+You can find the complete publication list below.

-Research in a special education setting showed that the anxiety-relieving effects of a short (7-10 minute) playsession with DEEP could last up to 2 hours.
-Interestingly, some adolescents also showed less disruptive behavior which suggests that DEEP may influence other aspects besides anxiety.
+Research in a special education setting showed that the anxiety-relieving effects of a play session with DEEP could last up to 2 hours.
+Interestingly, some adolescents also showed less disruptive behaviour which suggests that DEEP may influence other aspects besides anxiety.

 With its accessible controls, DEEP enables wide audiences with varying cognitive and physical abilities to engage with the experience and to learn vital breathing techniques that can relieve their stress and anxiety.